Salah856/AWS_WhitePapers_Summary/ML_Lens.md

 5. Amazon SageMaker Autopilot simplifies the ML training process by handling the data preprocessing.
 6. Closely monitor your training metrics, because model performance may degrade over time.

+- Model and Business Evaluation phase:

+1. After the model has been trained, evaluate it to determine its performance and accuracy against the business expectations for the project.
+2. Plan and execute Production Deployment (Model Deployment and Model Inference).

+3. After a model is trained, tuned, and tested, you can deploy the model into production, and make inferences (predictions) against the model.
+4. Amazon SageMaker Neo enables ML models to be trained once and then run anywhere in the cloud and compiled model.

+-